taolson/Admiran/doc/Language.md

-# Miranda2 Language Reference
+# Admiran Language Reference

 ## Introduction

-Miranda2 is primarily based upon the Miranda language written by David Turner.
-Much of the existing documentation on writing programs in Miranda is generally applicable to writing programs in Miranda2, but there are a number of key differences:
+Admiran is primarily based upon the Miranda language written by David Turner.
+Much of the existing documentation on writing programs in Miranda is generally applicable to writing programs in Admiran, but there are a number of key differences:

 * `num` type (combined floating-point or arbitrary-precision integers) replaced with 64-bit int